aaronzberger/EdnaBackend/README.md

     - [Post-processing](#Post-processing)
     - [Visualization](#Visualization)

+# Overview
+Welcome to the BetterVote canvassing and campaign management backend!
+This package contains the code for the backend, which is responsible for:
+ - Ingesting campaign data
+ - Pre-processing the data into a format which is usable by the rest of the system
+ - Optimizing routes for canvassing
+ - Post-processing the routes into a format which is usable by the rest of the system

+# Setup
+We use Docker to manage all dependencies, so the setup is simple.
+1. Install Docker

+All the Docker components (routing, database, backend) communicate via a Docker network, so we need to create one.

+2. Run `docker network create edna`.

+Next, we need to setup OSRM (the routing engine), which runs locally for speed.

+3. In the route directory, `mkdir osrm`.
+This will be the directory which contains the OSRM data.
+4. Run `../docker/run_osrm.sh`.
+This will download the OSRM data (for Pennsylvania), process it, and run the OSRM server.
+This may take a while, and will use a bit less than 3GB of space.

+Next, we need to setup and run the Redis server.

+5. Run `./docker/run_db.sh`, which will start the Redis server (if this doesn't work, simply copy the command in the script and run it manually).
+If an error occurs, delete the old container and try again.

+Finally, we can run the backend.

+6. Run `./docker/build_backend.sh`, which will build the backend Docker image.
+This takes about 3 minutes.
+7. Run `./docker/run_backend.sh` from the root directory, which will run the backend Docker image.
+This will mount the base directory, and all changes made within the container will be reflected on the host machine (and vice versa).
+However, Git may not work within the container (unless you'd like to set it up manually), so simply use Git on the host machine.

 # Details
 The usage of this package is documented throughout the sections below, instead of in a separate section, due to the number of scripts and steps involved.
 First, let's explore the general principles we use to structure the data.

+There are parts of the code which are not fully documented below, as they are used only by sub-components described below.

 ## Data Structuring
 There are multiple de-coupling steps which make BetterVote's final product adaptable, scalable, and understandable.
 Within the backend, de-coupling the structure of the data with the functionality of the backend is critical to being able to adapt to new functionality and data.